 That’s why this year we're focusing on those easy-to-forget areas.
 The hot spots.
 A few seconds with some sunscreen or a piece of clothing for cover-up can save a world of pain later.
 Simple stuff.
 But it makes a big difference.

-To help protect your hot spots and keep cool this summer, we’re giving away handy clip-on SFP30 sunscreen bottles, water bottle and can cooler sleeve.
+To help protect your hot spots and keep cool this summer, we’re giving away handy clip-on SPF30 sunscreen bottles, water bottles and can cooler sleeves.
 Just scroll down to request yours.

 1. Scalp: When not wearing your hat, your scalp can get caught out.
 Don’t let it fry.